Mytchett

-The nearest railway stations are Farnborough North on the North Downs Line and Farnborough (Main) on the South West Main Line.

 Geography

 The settlement commences at the foot of the heath known as the upper Bagshot Formation where it forms sandy and occasionally peat bog or marsh depressions, ridges and plains.
 The heath gives rise to the name of the wider borough and sprouts patches of gorse, heather, pines and silver birches; it has been officially recognised as Pirbright and Ash Commons, part of a Special Area of Conservation which spills over in the north into Chobham Common and in the south to Thursley Common, totalling 5154 ha.

 Mytchett forms an eastern flank of the Farnborough/Aldershot Built-up Area, a conurbation straddling a small part of the two counties mentioned (Surrey and Hampshire) and Berkshire.

 The village including small parks, sports grounds and schools spans more than 1 mi north to south.
 It is bounded to the north by the South West Main Line, to the east by the Basingstoke Canal and west by the River Blackwater—its maximum width is 3/4 mi.

-The crossroads has been the location of a main community centre since the late 1980s hosting clubs in sports and leisure.
+The crossroads has been the location of a main community centre since the late 1980s, hosting clubs in sports and leisure.
 It has indoor sports facilities and accommodates two full-size football pitches and other training pitches.
 Within visibility of the centre is the Tamu Nepalese Community Centre to the south founded by the locally numerous British Nepalese community.

 The village has shops 1/2 mile north of this point, on a direct road to Frimley Green and Frimley.
 The nearest Post Office is located in Frimley Green, after Mytchett's post office became a grocery convenience store in June 2012.

-Demography

 The population of all usual residents rose from the 2001 to the 2011 census from 4,616 to 4,624.